 chest pain - do not use nitrates but seek immediate medical assistance (frequency uncommon).

-priapsim, a prolonged and possibly painful erection after taking CIALIS (frequency rare).
+priapism, a prolonged and possibly painful erection after taking CIALIS (frequency rare).
 If you have such an erection, which lasts continuously for more than 4 hours you should contact a doctor immediately.

 sudden loss of vision (frequency rare), distorted, dimmed, blurred central vision or sudden decrease of vision (frequency not known).